jojozhuang/jojozhuang.github.io/_tutorial/react/deploying-game-store-react-app-to-netlify.md

 tags: [Netlify]
 ---

-> Introduce how to deploy angular application to Netlify.
+> Introduce how to deploy React application to Netlify.

 ## 1. Netlify
 [Netlify](https://www.netlify.com/) is an online service which builds, deploys, and manages modern web projects.
 Netlify basically initiates its own kind of repository that pushes both to a Github repository and its own services.
 It offers hosting for front-end projects with many options.